 Reading of about two hundred pages of easy nineteenth century texts.
 Review of grammar.
 Composition based on the texts read.
-Prerequisite: Courses 1 and 2.

 Reading of about three hundred pages of modern prose.
 Collateral reading and reports.
 Grammar and composition.
-Text: Gallard, French Composition or equivalent.
-Prerequisite: Course 3.
+Text: Carnahan's French Review Grammar.